Pylons/pyramid/docs/narr/declarative.rst

-Here's an example of a ``static`` ZCML directive that will serve files up under the ``/static`` URL from the ``/var/www/static`` directory of the computer which runs the :mod:`pyramid` application using an absolute path.
+Here's an example of a ``static`` ZCML directive that will serve files up under the ``/static`` URL from the ``/var/www/static`` directory of the computer which runs the :app:`Pyramid` application using an absolute path.

 .. code-block:: xml